fredlund/shared_resources_erlang/README.md

 level of the toolbox, i.e., the directories src and ebin (among others) are visible.

-To compile the toolbox simply execute
+To compile the toolbox, including the examples, simply execute
 ```
 #!bash
 $ make